-Vinyl LP jackets take a ton of abuse.
+Vinyl record holders, or LP jackets, take a ton of abuse.
 And, in a sense, that’s their main job.
 However, keeping your LP jackets in near-mint condition is important if you want to retain the value of your albums.
 That’s why we recommend using outer plastic sleeves to protect your record jackets when not in use.
 Outer sleeves can prevent wear and tear from normal handling and can also help reduce an effect called “ring wear.”

 Again, these are super affordable and can be purchased in bulk online or from your neighborhood record store.
 Outer plastic sleeves are also great for keeping dust and debris away from your vinyl, which can help your records sound better and extend the life of your stylus.

 Most vinyl record enthusiasts already know that you should never stack your records for a prolonged period of time.
 Not only can this accelerate the appearance of ring wear, but it can also lead to irreparable record warping.
-Instead, stand your records up tall on a shelf or bookcase and avoid packing them in too tightly.
+Instead, stand your records up tall on a vinyl record storage shelf, cabinet or box and avoid packing them in too tightly.
 As a rule of thumb, if you can’t pull out a single record without disturbing the albums on either side, you’re probably packing them too tightly.
 Check out Ikea for a great record shelf that will fit your albums like a glove.